 CORS is triggered when an HTTP endpoint requests:

-Your browser blocks every request that fits into one of the four conditions above, this might cause unexpected site behavior and general frustration as some functionality might cease to function.
+Your browser blocks every request that fits into one of the four conditions above.
+This might cause unexpected site behavior and frustration as some functionality may stop functioning.

-Furthermore, whenever the browser has to check if the backend supports cross-origin resource sharing, an additional
+Furthermore, whenever the browser has to check if the backend supports CORS, an additional

 OPTION request is sent back to Master Data.
 Improperly configured websites generate a great deal of these avoidable requests.

 This section will cover best practices for using Master Data API endpoints.
 These practices will help you create more efficient and maintainable code.